soothsayerwally/tofi-wifi-menu/README.md

 zenity uses gtk so to change how it looks, change your gtk theme using something like [nwg-look](https://github.com/nwg-piotr/nwg-look)

 It takes some time for the password prompt to reappear if you enter a wrong password.
-DO NO PANIC.
+DO NOT PANIC.

 <!-- How it looks -->